cjavad/jsonpool/README.md

 It is posible to start an CLI instance by install jsonpool with `npm i -g jsonpool` and then executing `jsonpool`.
 To specify an port you will need to set the `PORT` env variable like this `$PORT=8080`

+### TODO

+[ ] Replace node-json-db with a seprate file system were the data can be encrypted [ ] Dispose of auth key and instead only leave the hash